 - Organic Cotton – Unlike cotton (over 90% of regular cotton is genetically modified), the organic variety is not sprayed with pesticides.
 This means you, the workers and the local vegetation and animals are protected.
 Sustainable fashion goals: check!

 - Wool – Produced naturally by sheep, goats and alpacas, wool is a great alternative for fall and winter clothing.

 - Peace Silk – As the more eco-friendly version of silk, this luscious fabric is the result of a slow, natural production possible with the help of silkworms.

 - Hemp – Closely related to linen, hemp has been grown for thousands of years, and it’s currently used in combination with cotton for a softer feel.

 - Leather – Long-lasting and flexible leather can be produced and processed in different ways, with the most sustainable option being used or upcycled or leather.

 8. Opt for Timeless Jewelry: ‘No’ to Fads, Yes to Classics

 Slow fashion is not just about your clothes – it also pertains to the accessories and the jewelry pieces you choose.
-Rule number one: choose made-to-last sustainable jewelry and accessories.
+Rule number one: choose made-to-last, eco friendly and sustainable fashion jewelry and accessories.
+Make quality based choices whenever you are shopping for something new.
+It is always better to own a few things that you actually wear than own a massive amount of jewelry you do not like.
+Avoid mass production items or companies that sell cheap items in large quantities and opt for higher quality pieces that last a long time.
 Poorly made, trendy jewelry that loses its luster after a few wears is definitely a thing of the past once you’re committed to the slow fashion path.
 Here are some of the basic steps you can take in this direction.

 - Invest in wardrobe staples and pieces without an expiration date – think quality over quantity.